-Encourage them to talk to you:
+Encourage them to talk to you

-Establish a relationship of trust with your child to allow them to ask questions and talk to you about their concerns.
+To have a constructive Sex-Ed talk with your teenager.
+You need to establish a relationship of trust with your child to allow them to ask questions and talk to you about their concerns.

 Put yourself in his place and do not judge him.
 If necessary, ask him questions when the opportunity arises to encourage him to talk to you: “How are you feeling?” “, “What do you think?”
 Or “What do you know about this subject?
 “By talking to him in this way, your child will have been encouraged to turn to you when he has questions.